List on Bids44 →

 ConditionPrice RangeWhat It Means

-Good₹9,000 – ₹13,000Minor cosmetic wear like faint surface scratches, slight scuffs on legs, all joints firm, structurally sound.
+Good₹9,000 – ₹13,000Minor cosmetic wear like faint surface scratches, slight fading on high-touch areas, but structurally sound.
+All parts present and functional.

 Advantages — Why Buyers Pick the Urban Ladder Dining Table in 2026